don-ostapenko/books_eloquent_docker/README.md

 # Simple books catalog

-This is a simple catalog of books' list.
-Main goals is create a CRUD app, login module and use role system in the project (i.e. admin & user).
+This is a simple catalog of books.
+Main goal is create a CRUD app, login module and use role system in the project (i.e. admin & user).

 # How to start app